 When the rains began, most of the guards were removed.
 The guards disappeared from the city streets, and the Templars at the gates of the citadel looked like sleepy flies.
-They did not even look in the direction of the monk hurrying about his business, while the monk brought death.
-A poisoned dagger is hidden in a sleeve.
-Hands are folded as for prayer so that he was ready to strike at any second.
+They did not even look in the direction of the monk hurrying about his business, even though, the monk was here to bring death only.
+A poisoned dagger was hidden in a sleeve.
+Hands were folded as for prayer so that he was ready to strike at any second.

-His path was suddenly blocked by another monk near Master Baldwin’s bedchamber.
-It was the same monk who watched the assassin while he was hanging around the citadel.
+His path was suddenly blocked near Master Baldwin’s bedchamber by another monk.
+It was the same monk who was watching the assassin while he was hanging around the citadel.

 “Where are you going, my brother?”

 The spy got nervous.
 He bowed, opened his arms, discreetly hiding the dagger deeper into his sleeve, and carefully pointed to the scarlet rope.